As the name would suggest, the Sunshine Hotel is a bright and sunny hotel in Matemwe.

 Health & safety

-Medical care: The hotel has affiliations with the local expat doctor.
+Medical care: The hotel has a first-aid kit.

 Dangerous animals: Low Risk